jw1401/RL-WIKI/Docs/ReinforcementLearning.md

 - Noisy Networks for Exploration

-### Policy gradient methods with neural networks
+### Policy Gradient Methods with Deep Learning

-Policy Gradient
+## Policy Gradient

+The Policy Gradient Method directly maps States to Actions with the goal to maximize rewards.

+### Working under the hood for Discrete Actions

+Steps:

-Categorical Network MLP constructed with softmax output layer which gives probabilities over actions that sums up to 1.
+  - Feed Forward a Categorical Network (uses Softmax output which gives probabilities over actions that sums up to 1) to get actions.
-Backpropagate with cross-entropy multiclass log loss as starting gradient for gradient backpropagation.

-cross entropy loss = - ground truth vector (labels) * LOG(output vector of categorical network)

-ground truth vector (labels) = one hot encoded vector
+  - Interact with the Environment a receive Rewards or Punishment
+  - Calculate Rewards to go or with Baselines
+  - Use Cross-Entropy Method and Rewards for gradient backpropagation.

+  Cross Entropy Loss = - LOG(Policy) * Ground-Truth-Vector (Labels) ...
+Labels = One Hot Vector

+  Policy Loss = Cross Entropy Loss * Rewards

-In RL the one hot encoded is a fake label vector which consists of the chosen actions from the episodes.
-Then cross entropy is calculated for error gradient which is multiplied with advantage value for decreasing or increasing the likelihoods with respect to their advantage.
-Backpropagate this gradient for adjusting the weights and biases of the network.
+The one hot encoded can be interpreted as a fake label which consists of the choosen actions from the episode.
+Then Cross Entropy is computed for gradients.
+Gradients are multiplied with Advantage or Reward Values for decreasing or increasing the likelihood of action probabilities with respect to their Advantage.
+Ultimately backpropagate this gradient for adjusting the weights and biases of the NN.
+By sampling from a Categorical Distribution the Exploration Exploitation trade off is handled automatically.

-Exploration exploitation trade off - sampling from categorical distribution makes this automatically

-Policy Gradient with baseline
-Policy Gradient with rewards to go

 ### Actor critic methods (mix value learning with Policy gradient)